aidin36/tocc/docs/source/contribution.rst

 You don't have to be a developer.
 There are other tasks that should be handled.
 This page lists things you can help with.

-If you decided to contribute, contact Aidin at *tocc (AT) aidinhut.com*
+If you decided to contribute, contact Aidin at *aidin (AT) t-o-c-c.com*

 Development
 -----------